 You wake up with a headache because of a Poor Sleeping Environment

 Our body is going to react to our natural environment, even if our conscious mind doesn’t.
 You might feel comfortable and at home in your bedroom, but there are no guarantees that it’s as good for your body as you might think.
 Tension headaches are one type of headache.
 They’re not as bad as other types, but you still don’t want to wake up with one.
-The good news is that, they’re influenced by our surroundings, which are under our control.
+The good news is that they’re influenced by our surroundings, which are under our control.
 For example, an uncomfortable pillow or sleeping in a room that’s too cold can cause a tension headache.
 If you’re routinely waking up with this type of pain, then look at changing up your sleeping environment.
 A pillow that’s more suited to your body and sleeping style might just make all the difference.

 You wake up with a headache because you’re Grinding Your Teeth

 Part of the problem of waking up with a headache is that we’ve been unconscious for the past several hours.
 We can’t identify what may have caused the headache, because it’s impossible to know unless we’ve filmed ourselves asleep or have an attentive partner.
 Take grinding your teeth, for example.
 It can cause a series of problems, including headaches, but you may go years without realizing that this is causing the problems.
 If you’re waking up with a dull headache, then speak to your dentist about signs of bruxism, the technical term for teeth grinding.
-If that is the issue, then you can take steps to prevent it from happening, which includes wearing a mouth guard, practising good sleeping habits, and taking steps to reduce stress.
+If that is the issue, then you can take steps to prevent it from happening, which includes wearing a mouth guard, practicing good sleeping habits, and taking steps to reduce stress.

 You wake up with a headache because of Diet Issues